sogaiu/ts-clojure/doc/prepare-source-samples.md

 * where on the local filesystem to look for files
 * which files to parse based on file extension
-* where to store the names of files that yielded errors
+* where to store the paths of files that yielded errors

 You can define your own map along with an appropriate directory and set of files / directories, and then point `repos` at it.